-Black History Month Lesson Plans: The Roots of a Celebration
+Black History Month Activities: Exploring The Roots of a Celebration

 It’s a misconception that Black History Month has only been around since its official designation by President Gerald Ford in 1976.
 Carter G. Woodson, a Harvard-trained historian and the renowned father of black history in America devoted his life toward advocating for visibility, recognition, and appreciation of the black experience and contributions to American history, culture and society.
 Pursuing these ambitions, Woodson laid the foundations for Negro History Week (NHW) in 1925.
 The event was first celebrated in February 1926 and was to coincide with the birthdays of Abraham Lincoln and Frederick Douglass.